CuratorCodicis/Reddit-Sentiment-Analyzer/README.md

 # Reddit Sentiment Analyzer

 The **Reddit Sentiment Analyzer** is a Python-based tool that analyzes sentiment trends in Reddit discussions.
 Users can select any subreddit and analyze how positive, negative, or neutral the community's discussions are.
-With visualization tools and real-time data collection, this application provides insights into Reddit communities' emotional patterns and trending topics.
+With visualization tools, real-time data collection and local LLM processing, this application provides insights into Reddit communities' emotional patterns and trending topics.
 <br/>
 <br/>
 <p align="center">